supakeen/pinnwand/doc/configuration.rst

 Configuration
 #############
-``pinnwand`` is configured in two ways, one is by arguments and the other is through a configuration file.
+``pinnwand`` is configured in three ways, one is by arguments and the other is through a configuration file and the last is by environment variables.

 The options available are dependent on the command you're running.
 You can always pass the ``--configuration-path`` argument to ``pinnwand``.